How we can Help

 Brush Twice a Day

-Brushing your teeth two times a day is one of the most important steps in keeping your mouth healthy.
-If you're a caregiver and the person you care for can’t brush on their own, you may need to help them.
-In some cases, you can adjust or modify a toothbrush to make it easier for them to continue brushing independently.
-A power toothbrush can be a great option—it often makes brushing easier, as long as the sound and sensation are comfortable.
+Brushing twice a day is one of the most important steps for a healthy mouth.
+If you’re a caregiver and the person you care for can’t brush on their own, you may need to assist.
+In some cases, a modified toothbrush or a power toothbrush can make brushing easier, as long as the sound and sensation are comfortable.

-Some people may be sensitive to toothpaste, especially if they have trouble swallowing.
-If that’s the case, it’s okay to brush with just water.
-Brushing still helps!
+Some people are sensitive to toothpaste, especially if they have difficulty swallowing.
+If so, brushing with water is okay—it still helps.

-For those who can’t rinse after brushing, you can offer a sip of water or gently wipe their mouth using a clean finger wrapped in gauze.
+For those who can’t rinse, offer a sip of water or gently wipe their mouth with a clean finger wrapped in gauze.

 Small adjustments like these can make a big difference in daily oral care and overall health.